steRnbear87/smallab-k8s-pve-guide/G911 - Appendix 11 ~ Alternative Nextcloud web server setups.md

     - Again in the `http.server` subsection, look for the `root` parameter set there.
 It has the path, within the Nginx container, to the webroot of your Nextcloud server (`/var/www/html`), where Nextcloud will install all the files it needs to run.

+    > **BEWARE!**
+    > It is always a good idea to compare your `nginx.conf` against the one found [in the Nextcloud documentation](https://docs.nextcloud.com/server/stable/admin_manual/installation/nginx.html), for your version of Nextcloud.
+You may need to apply any addition found there in your config too.

+    > **BEWARE!**
+    > If you get a message like `Error occurred while checking server setup` in the overview screen of the administration section of Nextcloud, carefully look into the logs of your nextcloud pod ([chapter on logs here](https://github.com/kriegalex/smallab-k8s-pve-guide/blob/feature/minor-improvements/G036%20-%20Host%20and%20K3s%20cluster%20~%20Monitoring%20and%20diagnosis.md#checking-the-logs)).
+For example, you might get an alert log telling you that 8 worker connections is not enough.

 4. Put in `zz-docker.conf` the following parameters.

     ~~~properties